 A site for rumblings and ruminations about traditional oil painting, art, aesthetics, and the wider world of art.
-Oh, and for posting examples of my current and past work too.
+And for posting examples of my current and past work too.

-If you have an interest purchasing one of my works, or want to commission a portrait, or if you just want to talk about art, please send me an email at firstname.lastname@example.org.
+If you have an interest purchasing a work, or want to commission a portrait, or if you just want to talk about art, drop me an email at firstname.lastname@example.org.

 All writing and original art on this site is copyright Gary L. Hoff, all rights reserved.
 All other images are copyright their respective owners.

 Some years back I worked up a portfolio of ink drawings of historical railroad engines.
 The drawings were never published, unfortunately, but here are a few.
 I used various photographic resources for these, mostly obtained online from the historical society involved.
 These drawings were made using a traditional dip pen and bottled ink.
 I used Higgins Eternal ink for a lot of them but I did several using iron gall ink, an ancient form of ink used for centuries and still available.
 The iron gall ink has a rather sepia tint, as you can see in some of these images.
 The drawings were done on 2-ply Bristol trimmed to about 7x11.